-And it was Bruce's vocal that reawakened in my me long-forgotten love for this song.
 "To Try For The Sun" touches me deeply and reminds me of who I once was.
 It also reminds me of the closing speech in Tennessee Williams' The Glass Menagerie, one of the great creations of the modern theater and a play whose very theme is about an older man remembering the scenes of his younger days:

 I followed in my father’s footsteps attempting to find in motion what was lost in space.
 I traveled around a great deal.
 The cities swept about me like dead leaves, leaves that were brightly colored but torn away from the branches.
 I would have stopped but I was pursued by something that always came upon me unawares, taking me all together by surprise.
 Perhaps it was a familiar bit of music.
 Perhaps it was only a piece of transparent glass.
 Perhaps I’m walking along the street at night in some strange city before I have found companions.
 And I pass a lighted window of a shop where perfume is sold.
 Windows filled with pieces of colored glass.
 Tiny transparent bottles and delicate colors like bits of a shattered rainbow...